lhmet/inmetr/README.md

 Installation
 ------------

-Installation of `inmetr` from GitHub is easy using the `devtools` package.
+`inmetr` is easy to install from GitHub using the `devtools` package.

 ``` r
 library(devtools)